mkaychuks/contact_list_app/README.md

 # practice_project

 A new Flutter project that is a task during my Zuri Training.
-I made use of a basic data model, using the Future abstract class to delay some navigation transitions, Navigator 2.0 used as well
+I made use of a basic data model, using the Future abstract class to delay some navigation transitions, Navigator 2.0 used as well.
+I also added Firebase Authentication, so as to learn how it works actually..

 ## Getting Started